Euro zone bond yields fall as vaccine optimism fades; focus on central banks

 "We expect other central bankers at Sintra today to echo similar caution on the outlook.
 This should allow EGBs (euro government bonds) to maintain the strength seen yesterday, although some may be looking to fade rallies at this point," analysts at Mizuho told clients.

-In the primary market, Ireland will auction up to 1.25 billion euros of debt via 10- and 30-year bonds and Italy will raise up to 6 billion euros from three-, seven- and 15-year bonds.
+Also in the primary market, Ireland sold 1.25 billion euros of 10- and 30-year bonds in an auction, the final one for this year.

 (Reporting by Yoruk Bahceli, editing by Larry King)